bradware/data-pipelines/README.md

 * Pull raw json tweets from Twitter HBC client
 * Push raw json tweets into Kafka topic through Kafka Producer
 * Pull raw json tweets from Kafka Consumer and store in Akka Publisher
-* Akka Publisher sends raw json through first stream to transform/serialize to Tweet object
+* Akka Publisher sends raw json through first stream to transform/serialize to `Tweet` object
-* Akka Subscriber takes serialized Tweet object and uses Kafka Producer to push to another Kafka Topic
+* Akka Subscriber takes serialized `Tweet` object and uses Kafka Producer to push to another Kafka Topic
-* Kafka Consumer inside Akka Publisher pulls from topic and sends the serialized tweet through final stream
+* Kafka Consumer inside Akka Publisher pulls from topic and sends the serialized `Tweet` through final stream
-* Final Stream deserializes the Tweet object and dumps to console sink
+* Final Stream deserializes the `Tweet` object and dumps to console sink

 **Note**: Make sure the kakfa topics (yes Twitter Pipeline has 2) in `TwitterPipeline.scala` match the one you created during **Getting Started**